-Consultant Physician, and Deputy Medical Director, Guy’s and St Thomas’ NHS Foundation Trust (GSTT), London.
+Consultant Physician and Deputy Medical Director, Guy’s and St Thomas’ NHS Foundation Trust (GSTT), London.

 Dr Hopper is a physician with a special interest in Geriatric Medicine at GSTT.
-He is currently their Deputy Medical Director for Patient Safety, and Clinical Director for Patient Safety at the Health Innovation Network in South London.
+He is Deputy Medical Director for Patient Safety, and Clinical Director for Patient Safety at the Health Innovation Network in South London.
 He was also the Lead for the Medicine Clinical Academic Group for King’s Health Partners.
 In 2009, Dr Hopper was awarded the NHS Leadership Award (Quality Champion), and in 2010 the BMJ Group Award for Clinical Leadership.

 Dr Hopper said: “I’m really excited to get involved in the GIRFT programme.
 Geriatric medicine is very important but concerns the whole pathway of care and not just hospital data.
 This presents its own set of unique challenges which I am keen to tackle with my colleagues across the NHS in England.
 I am looking forward to learning from them and sharing good models of care for older people.”

 Q: How did you first become interested in geriatric medicine?

 I knew early on that I wanted to do a medical specialty and could never be a surgeon.
 I happened to do some early training jobs in geriatric medicine and found it very exciting; the scale of the challenge (which continues to grow), the need to understand and work within a complex system that needs to be patient and carer-focused, and the opportunities for change and improvement.

 Q: What excites you most about your specialty?